tmoroney/auto-subs/README.md

 - **Completely free** and runs locally within Davinci Resolve.
 - Works on Mac, Linux, and Windows.
 - Supported on both **Free** and **Studio** versions of Resolve.
-- **NEW!! -** Navigate through subtitles using the built-in viewer + jump to position on the timeline.
+- Jump to positions on the timeline using the Subtitle Navigator.
+- **NEW!! - Translate from any language to English.**

 > [!TIP]
 > **Setup and Usage Guides: [AutoSubs Video Tutorial](https://youtu.be/Q-Ud4ZAWH6o?si=EbS32gBrZt6uDF1a) or